DimEvil/tutorial-qgis-maxent/README.md

 - Clean your dataset
 		- remove all occurrences which do not pertain to Flanders
 		- remove all suspicious occurrences (occurrences in the ocean...)
-		- Check your desired occurrence precission.
+		- check your desired occurrence precission.

+# Remove unneeded occurrences

 3. We are almost ready to create our first species distribution model.
 But before we do that, load all of the clipped environmental rasters and the species occurrence file in QGIS: